comit-network/RFCs/RFC-011-SWAP-Omni-Layer-basic.md

 To fulfil the requirements of [RFC003](./RFC-003-SWAP-basic.md) this RFC defines:

 - How to construct Omni layer transactions transferring Omni Layer tokens to a HTLC address
-- how to deploy, redeem and refund the HTLC during the execution phase of [RFC003](./RFC-003-SWAP-basic.md)
+- How to deploy, redeem and refund the HTLC during the execution phase of [RFC003](./RFC-003-SWAP-basic.md)

 ## Constructing an Omni Layer Transaction